Pests in Gardens and Landscapes: Quick Tips

 - Provide plants with proper cultural care, especially irrigation.

-- Encourage scale natural enemies.
-Look for predators such as lady beetles or lacewings and parasite emergence holes in scale covers.
+- Monitor plants to look for scale predators such as lady beetles or lacewings and parasite emergence holes in scale covers.

 - Use sticky barriers or insecticide baits to selectively control scale-tending ants.